Scald Law

 Scald Law is a hill in Midlothian, Scotland.
 At 579 m it is the highest of the Pentland Hills.
 The hill is composed of Devonian volcanic rock.

 Etymology

 The origin of the name is uncertain.
-Some sources say it derives from the Scots Language word scawed, meaning "bare."
-Others suggest that it derived from the Old Norse word sgat (meaning "rent") as cattle were pastured on the hill on payment of a rent.
-A further explanation is that it derives from scaldberry, an old name for blackberry.
+Some sources say it derives from the Scots word scawed, meaning "bare."
+Another explanation is that it derives from scaldberry, an old name for blackberry.
 The word law is derived from the Old English for hill.